ashltruong21/TamagotchiGame/README.md

 # TamagotchiGame
-This was the game I created for my cosc 1437 class!
+This was the game I created for my COSC 1437 class!